Frequently Asked Questions

 Do you allow smoking at the range?

-You can anywhere but on or near the firing line and in the store.
+You may smoke anywhere but on or near the firing line and in the store.
 Five gallon buckets of sand are provided for cigarettes butts.

 Is there a gunsmith on-site?

-No, but minor problems might be corrected by our experienced staff, and if needed they can refer you to a local gunsmith.
+No, but minor problems might be corrected by our experienced staff.
+If needed they can refer you to a local gunsmith.

 What should I do if my firearm malfunctions?